 Write a debugging log.
 A typical

 set command, the host name to

-remove command, removes the host name
+command, removes the host name from the login path.

 set commands, the login path to use